anjensan/azql/README.md

 Function `fetch-all` executes query and converts `resultset-seq` into vector.
 Library provides some alternatives:

-- `fetch-one` feches only one record, raises exception if more than one record returned;
+- `fetch-one` fetches and returns only one record or raises an exception if more than one record may be returned;
-- `fetch-single` fetches only single value (one row and one column);
+- `fetch-single` fetches and returns only single value (one row and one column);
-- `with-fetch` executes arbitary code with opened `resultset-seq`;
+- `with-fetch` executes arbitrary code with opened `resultset-seq`;

 Example: